celphcs30/Resistance-Restraints-Mod-Upgraded/README.md

 ## Features

-* **Restraining table** - Immobilizes prisoners and slowly reduces resistance.
+* **Restraining table** - Immobilizes prisoners and slowly reduces resistance and will.
 Hunger and sleep needs drop to negligible levels, ensuring minimal upkeep.
 * **Humiliation cage** - Strips dignity, privacy, and apparel.
-Reduces prisoner resistance at a moderate rate.
+Reduces prisoner resistance and will at a moderate rate.
 Effective, though prolonged use risks mental collapse.
 * **Sensory collapser** - High-intensity deprivation chamber that bombards subjects with disorienting stimuli.
 Triggers early stages of Stockholm syndrome and only affects unwaveringly loyal prisoners.
+When unwaveringly loyal status is removed, instantly zeros both resistance and will.
-* **Chemfuel bath** - Expedited resistance reduction through chemical burns.
+* **Chemfuel bath** - Expedited resistance and will reduction through chemical burns.
 Requires frequent refueling to maintain effectiveness.

+## Resistance & Will Reduction

+All restraint devices reduce both **resistance** (for recruitment) and **will** (for slavery) proportionally, ensuring both stats reach zero at the same time.
+This makes prisoners ready for either recruitment or enslavement.

+**How it works:**
+- The reduction rate is calculated proportionally based on current resistance and will values
+- If a prisoner has 85 will and 14.1 resistance, both will be reduced at proportional rates so they reach zero simultaneously
+- The immobile multiplier applies to the total reduction, then split proportionally between both stats
+- **Will reduction requires the Ideology DLC** - if Ideology is not active, only resistance is reduced

+**Sensory Collapser special behavior:**
+- When the unwaveringly loyal status is removed (Stockholm syndrome triggers), both resistance and will are instantly set to zero
+- The prisoner is automatically released at this moment (no manual release needed)

 ## Requirements